damianoneill/healthbot/website/versioned_docs/version-2.0.2/kafka.md

 % Reached end of topic ptp.mx960-1.protocol.ptp.ptp-lock-status.ptp-lock-status [0] at offset 5
 ```

+> In the upcoming release of Healthbot, 2.1.0, support has been added for streaming both Sensor and Field data to Kafka.

 ## Ingest

 Kafka Ingest is currently not supported in 2.0.2.
 Kafka Ingest is in active development and will be available in an upcoming release.